How to Find Bandwidth Hogs: 6 Step-by-Step Methods for Network Monitoring

 Published by Kimberley Parsons Trommler

-Last updated on May 09, 2022 • 25 minute read
+Last updated on December 10, 2025 • 17 minute read

 One of the most common (and frustrating!) questions a sysadmin needs to answer is: who is hogging all my bandwidth?
+Bandwidth hogging occurs when specific devices, apps, or users consume excessive network bandwidth, causing slowdowns for everyone else.

 a step by step guide figure out whos hogging your bandwidth

-The network is slow, users are complaining, and your internet connection is at 100% usage (again...).
-You need to figure out who or what is hogging all the bandwidth, and you need to do it fast.
+The network is slow, users are complaining, and your internet connection is at 100% bandwidth usage (again...).
+You need to figure out who or what is hogging all the available bandwidth, and you need to do it fast.
 In this article, I'll explain the different methods that are available in different situations, and how to use SNMP, RMON, flow and packet sniffing to track down the culprits.

-1) What type of hardware do you have?
+1. What type of hardware do you have?

 Enterprise-grade hardware offers many more possibilities than SOHO or consumer-grade hardware.
 Port mirroring, for example, is rarely supported by consumer-grade equipment.

-2) What hardware vendor(s) do you have?
+2. What hardware vendor(s) do you have?

-Some of the most useful protocols, such as netflow, aren't supported by all vendors.
+Some of the most useful protocols, such as NetFlow, aren't supported by all vendors.
 So, your ability to monitor bandwidth based on flows is limited to those vendors and models that support flow protocols.

 i NetFlow is a protocol for collecting, aggregating and recording traffic flow data in a network.
 NetFlow data provide a more granular view of how bandwidth and network traffic are being used than other monitoring solutions, such as SNMP.
 NetFlow was developed by Cisco and is embedded in Cisco's IOS software on the company's routers and switches and has been supported on almost all Cisco devices since the 11.1 train of Cisco IOS Software.
 Read more ...

-3) How much management access do you have?
+3. How much management access do you have?

 You need administrative access to the router or switch to enable SNMP or to mirror traffic to an additional port.
 In a corporate environment, the network administrators will have full access to their own equipment, but only limited access to provider equipment.
-In a home environment, most customers will have no management access to their ISP router.
+In a home environment, most customers will have no management access to their Internet Service Provider (ISP) router.
 If you don't have management access to the equipment, your options for monitoring are limited, and you may need to rely on reporting from the ISP.

-4) How many free ports do you have?
+4. How many free ports do you have?

 Port mirroring (for sniffing) requires an unused port on your switch.
-If you're already actively using all the ports, you'll need to disconnect something first (not a ideal plan), or you won't be able to mirror traffic to a sniffer.
+If you're already actively using all the ports, you'll need to disconnect something first (not an ideal plan), or you won't be able to mirror traffic to a sniffer.

 So, let's look at the steps in detail:

 If your hardware supports it, one of the first places to look is at the device itself.
 Many devices include detailed traffic statistics as part of their user interface.
-If you're lucky, your device will report which ports have the most traffic on them, and what IP addresses or protocols are causing this traffic.
+If you're lucky, your device will report which ports have the most bandwidth usage on them, and what IP addresses or protocols are causing this traffic.

 bandwidth-hogs-interface-statistics.png